Open-Studios/Discord-Chat-Bot/README.md

 4) Run the bot | node . | node index.js

-5) Create a channel called [Your bot channel name in index.js or the default, "sync-codes"]
+5) Create a channel called [Your bot channel name in index.js or the default, "open-studios"]

 **Packages**